Skip to main content

 Section 3325.04 | Employment of teachers.

-The superintendent of the state school for the deaf and the superintendent of the state school for the blind, with the approval of the superintendent of public instruction, shall, for their respective schools and subject to the rules and regulations of the civil service, employ suitable teachers, nurses, and other help necessary to provide the proper instruction and care for the pupils under their jurisdiction.
+The superintendent of Ohio deaf and blind education services, with the approval of the director of education and workforce, shall, subject to the rules and regulations of the civil service, employ suitable teachers, nurses, and other staff necessary to operate Ohio deaf and blind education services and provide proper instruction and care to the pupils under the jurisdiction of the superintendent of Ohio deaf and blind education services.

 Section 3325.05 | Higher education for blind pupils - residence requirements.

-The state board of education may provide for the further and higher education of any blind pupils, who in its judgment are capable of receiving sufficient benefit to render them more efficient as citizens, by appointing readers for such persons to read from textbooks and pamphlets used in their studies while in attendance as regularly matriculated students in any college, university, or technical or professional school located in this state and authorized to grant degrees.
-Any fund appropriated for such purpose shall be distributed under the direct supervision of the state board of education.
+The department of education and workforce may provide for the further and higher education of any blind pupils, who in its judgment are capable of receiving sufficient benefit to render them more efficient as citizens, by providing appropriate assistive technology to enable such persons to read from textbooks and pamphlets used in their studies while in attendance as regularly matriculated students in any college, university, or technical or professional school located in this state and authorized to grant degrees.
+Any fund appropriated for such purpose shall be distributed under the direct supervision of the department.
 No person shall receive the benefit conferred by this section who has not had an actual residence in this state for at least one year.

 Section 3325.06 | Preschool training of deaf or hard of hearing children and children who are visually impaired.

-(A) The state board of education shall institute and establish a program of education by the department of education to train parents of deaf or hard of hearing children of preschool age.
+(A) Ohio deaf and blind education services shall institute and establish a program of education to train parents of deaf or hard of hearing children of preschool age.
 The object and purpose of the educational program shall be to aid and assist the parents of deaf or hard of hearing children of preschool age in affording to the children the means of optimum communicational facilities.

-(B) The state board of education shall institute and establish a program of education to train and assist parents of children of preschool age whose disabilities are visual impairments.
-The object and purpose of the educational program shall be to enable the parents of children of preschool age whose disabilities are visual impairments to provide their children with learning experiences that develop early literacy, communication, mobility, and daily living skills so the children can function independently in their living environments.
+(B) Ohio deaf and blind education services shall institute and establish a program of education to train and assist parents of blind or visually impaired children of preschool age.
+The object and purpose of the educational program shall be to enable the parents of blind or visually impaired children of preschool age to provide their children with learning experiences that develop early literacy, communication, mobility, and daily living skills so the children can function independently in their living environments.

-The state board of education in carrying out this section and division (A) of section 3325.06 of the Revised Code shall, insofar as practicable, plan, present, and carry into effect an educational program by means of any of the following methods of instruction:
+Ohio deaf and blind education services in carrying out this section and division (A) of section 3325.06 of the Revised Code shall, insofar as practicable, plan, present, and carry into effect an educational program by means of any of the following methods of instruction:

 (A) Classes for parents of deaf or hard of hearing children of preschool age;

-(B) A nursery school where parent and child would enter the nursery school as a unit;
+(B) A preschool where parent and child may enter the preschool as a unit;

 (C) Correspondence course;